Oklahoma Spine Hospital $1.1M Data Breach Settlement

 Class members can select one or more of the following benefits:

-• Credit monitoring services: All class members can elect to receive three years of credit monitoring services, which includes $1 million in identity theft insurance, real-time credit file monitoring, dark web scanning, public records monitoring and access to fraud resolution agents if suspicious activity is detected.
+• Credit monitoring services: All class members can elect to receive three years of credit monitoring services, which includes $1 million in identity theft insurance, real-time credit file monitoring, dark web scanning, public records monitoring and access to fraud resolution agents for suspicious activity.

 • Losses from identity theft or fraud